Autocrit/cnc_pendant_to_duet/README.md

 ## Notes

-1. Other pendants with a D-Sub connector may have different pin arrangements (I would check at least the +5V line before applying power).
+1. Other pendants with a D-Sub connector may have different pin arrangements.
 1. This PCB was tested with a Duet 3, but not with a Duet 2 nor a PanelDue.
 1. There is a small change needed to the Arduino firmware.
 1. I don't know what I'm doing.
 Use at your own risk.

 ## Pendant

-The pendant I have is from Rattm Motor Store on Aliexpress.
+I have [this](https://www.aliexpress.com/item/32847286243.html) pendant from [Rattm Motor Store](https://www.aliexpress.com/store/907217) on Aliexpress (the listing says 4 axis but this one has a 5 axis switch).

 <img src="./images/pendant_internal.jpg" width="600" />